mozolin/matter-thread/examples/esp-matter-light.md

 https://docs.espressif.com/projects/esptool/en/latest/esp32c6/advanced-topics/boot-mode-selection.html
 we can use the BOOT button on both development boards to *toggle* (single click) and *factory reset* (long click/hold for 5 seconds).
 The same functionality is available on *GPIO9* shorted to GND.

-- Make a copy of /root/esp-matter/examples/light folder to ../light-c6
+- Make a copy of /root/esp-matter/examples/light folder to ../light-c6 (or ../light-h2 for the ESP32-H2)
 - Open this folder in VSCode using a remote WSL or in Ubuntu

 Navigate to the light example directory, Clean previous build files, Set the build target to ESP32-C6 and Enter the configuration menu